alanng10/class-lang/Doc/Article/Word/a.md

 Word "array" has meaning that is indexed list.

-Word "stream" has meaning that is serial data.
+Word "stream" has meaning that is serial.

 Word "face" has meaning that is char style.